The Shops on Steeles and 404: History

-Sears Canada used to be a major anchor, originally as a full line Sears, then as a Sears Home (selling furniture and appliances) and in recent years as a Sears Outlet, but closed in April 2017.
-Bobby's Liquidation Outlet occupied the space vacated by Sears.
-A liquidation outlet called Closeout King was located within the anchor building but was removed after five months of non-payment.
+In the early 2000s, Sears was converted into a Sears Home store (selling furniture and appliances; upper level as an outlet centre) and in recent years as a Sears Outlet Store.
+The location closed in April of 2017, as Sears Canada citing financial difficulties by shuttering unprofitable stores (Sears Canada filed for bankruptcy in 2018).

+Bobby's Liquidation Outlet occupied the anchor tenant space vacated by Sears.
+A liquidation outlet called Closeout King was located within the anchor building as well, but was removed after five months of non-payment.
 In January 2019 Bobby's Outlet closed (moved to Promenade Mall in Vaughan) with mall owners planning to re-develop the space.